junxit/us-congress-bills-111/metadata.md

 - 2010-04-27 — Referred to House Administration
 - 2010-04-27 — Referred to House Oversight and Government Reform
 - 2010-04-27 — Referred to the Committee on House Administration, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-04-28 — Cleared for White House.
+- 2010-04-28 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2768)
+- 2010-04-28 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2768)
+- 2010-04-28 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 359.